-Under a new Article 724B added to the COCP8, the Civil Courts are now vested with jurisdiction 'in rem' against Ships in regard to the host of Maritime Claims therein listed.
+Under a new Article 724B added to the COCP49, the Civil Courts are now vested with jurisdiction 'in rem' against Ships in regard to the host of Maritime Claims therein listed.

-A total number of 25 Maritime Claims giving rise to such 'in rem' jurisdiction are provided for9.
+A total number of 25 Maritime Claims giving rise to such 'in rem' jurisdiction are provided for50.
 These follow closely on the British Supreme Court Act 1981, but also incorporate the maritime claims recognised under both Arrest Conventions of 1952 and 1999 even though Malta not yet signatory to either.

-In cases concerning:
+In cases concerning :

-- (a) any claim to the possession, ownership or title to or of any Ship or to the ownership of any share therein; - (b) any question arising between the co-owners of a Ship as to the ownership, possession, employment or earnings of that Ship; and - (c) any claim in respect of a mortgage, hypothec or charge on a Ship or on any share therein an action 'in rem' may be brought against the Ship in connection with which the claim or question arises.
+(a) any claim to the possession, ownership or title to or of any Ship or to the ownership of any share therein;

+(b) any question arising between the co-owners of a Ship as to the ownership, possession, employment or earnings of that Ship; and an action 'in rem' may be brought against the Ship in connection with which the claim or question arises.